1991-glitch/alx-system_engineering-devops/0x02-shell_redirections/README.md

-count the number of dir and sub dir in the current dir
+display 10 newest files in the current directory